shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-Note that these methods won't delete sensitive views from screen recordings, only screenshots.
+These methods won't delete sensitive views from auto screen recording, only from the screenshot.

+## Auto screen recording
-You can use Android system flag `FLAG_SECURE` on activity if you want to prevent sensitive data from being visible in the screen recording feature.
+Use Android system flag `FLAG_SECURE` on an activity if you want to prevent sensitive data from being visible on the auto screen recording.
-`FLAG_SECURE` will make activity black in screen recordings.
+It will make the activity black on the video:

 <Tabs
 groupId="android"